• Skip to main content

 Two cinnamon baked pears topped with clotted cream on a round grey plate.

 Pears are as popular as apples in our kitchen.
-And obviously nobody can resist against a newly baked loaf cake with pears.
-Go check out our Caramelized Pear Bread Recipe if that’s what you are craving for.
 How about making the easiest and quickest pear dessert this time, which could also be considered healthier.

 These cinnamon baked pears only take a couple of minutes of preparation, and truly the least amount of work – simply cut, garnish and bake.
 The flavors are also very simplistic, making it very easy to garnish with whatever you’d like!